h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 If the Message-Authenticator attribute is received over a RADIUS/1.1 connection, the attribute MUST be silently discarded, or treated as an "invalid attribute", as defined in {{RFC6929, Section 2.8}}.
 That is, the Message-Authenticator attribute is no longer used to sign packets for the RADIUS/1.1 transport.
 Its existence (or not) in this transport is meaningless.

-We note that any packet which contains a Message-Authenticator attribute can still be processed.
-There is no need to discard an entire packet simply because it contains a Message-Authenticator attribute.
-Only the Message-Authenticator attribute itself is ignored.
+A system which recieves a Message-Authenticator attribute in a packet MUST treat it as an "invalid attribute" as defined in {{RFC6929, Section 2.8}}.
+That is, the packet can still be processed, even if the Message-Authenticator attribute is ignored.

-For proxies, the Message-Authenticator attribute was always defined as being created and consumed on a "hop by hop" basis.
+For proxies, the Message-Authenticator attribute has always been defined as being created and consumed on a "hop by hop" basis.
 That is, a proxy which received a Message-Authenticator attribute from a client would never forward that attribute as-is to another server.
 Instead, the proxy would either suppress, or re-create, the Message-Authenticator attribute in the outgoing request.
 This existing behavior is leveraged in RADIUS/1.1 to suppress the use of Message-Authenticator over a RADIUS/1.1 connection.

 A proxy may receive an Access-Request packet over a RADIUS/1.1 connection, and then forward that packet over a RADIUS/UDP or a RADIUS/TCP connection.
 In that situation, the proxy SHOULD add a Message-Authenticator attribute to every Access-Request packet which is sent over an insecure transport protocol.